South Georgia Motorsports Park: History

 On January 22, 2017, South Georgia Motorsports Park sustained heavy damage from a tornado that struck around 4:30 a.m. amid a series of severe storms across southern Georgia.
 The damage included the complete destruction of the hospitality and media suites atop the grandstands, as well as harm to fencing and other structures.
 Debris such as barrels, signs, insulation, and garbage was scattered across the property.
 Cleanup efforts began immediately, with community support aiding recovery, and the track proceeded with planned events like the Lights Out 8 radial racing competition in February 2017.

 The facility experienced a change in ownership in 2023 when it was sold to Raul and Jennifer Torres.
 SGMP reopened under the new management in October 2023, with plans to expand offerings such as weekly racing events, monster truck shows, and the addition of a mud bogging area.
 The Torreses focused on revitalizing the track, investing in improvements to support grassroots racing and attract larger audiences.

 Following the sale of National Trail Raceway in Hebron, Ohio, which had held the Jeg's NHRA SPORTSnationals, to a rival sanctioning body, South Georgia Motorsports Park announced in April 2025 as part of a multi-year extension with the National Hot Rod Association (NHRA) that the Jeg's NHRA SPORTSnationals will move to the track, marking its growing involvement with national-level competitions.
 Later that year, on August 28, 2025, the NHRA announced that SGMP would join its Mission Foods Drag Racing Series schedule starting in 2026.
-The track will host the NHRA Southern Nationals from May 1–3, 2026, reviving a historic event previously held at Atlanta Dragway in Commerce, Georgia until its closure in 2021.
+The track will host the NHRA Southern Nationals from May 1–3, 2026, reviving a historic event previously held at Atlanta Dragway in Commerce, Georgia until its sale to a rival sanctioning body.
 This multi-year agreement brings professional drag racing categories such as Top Fuel and Funny Car to the venue.